ershadul1/collector-craft/README.md

 Your goal is to collect all the 10 coins.
 In your adventure, you will face the zombies randomly.
 You will have to fight them in a turn-based fight.

+The zombies can appear randomly on the map.
+Player will lose life while battling with the zombies.

+The game will be over after the player loses all of his life points.
+Or if the player can collect all coins.

 ## Screenshot

 ![](./screenshots/screenshot-1.png)